Maestra (novel): Synopsis

 Eager to leave behind her poor and mostly unhappy childhood, Judith Rashleigh has moved to London in the hopes of reinventing herself.
 She has taken a job as an assistant at an elite art auction house, but this job only barely allows her to pay her bills and the majority of her coworkers treat her with disdain.
 Her boss Rupert is the most dismissive of her co-workers, and he has no problem sending her to a client that fully expected Judith to have sex with him in exchange for selling his paintings through the auction house.
 It is after this last act that Judith meets up with an old acquaintance named Leanne, who introduces her to the a hostess bar where its women serve as non-sexual companions to wealthy clients.
-The pay from this job is quite good and allows Judith to better make ends meet.
+The pay from this job is quite good and allows Judith to make ends meet.
 Through this job she meets James, an obese older man who proves to be her most lucrative customer.
 One day Judith discovers that the auction house is slated to sell a rare painting by George Stubbs, however she is savvy enough to spot that the painting is likely to be a fake.
 When her investigations prove this to be true, Judith is promptly fired from the art house by Rupert.
 This pains her, as she truly loved art and wanted to succeed at her job.

 Disheartened and eager to leave town, Judith persuades James to take her and Leanne to France in exchange for sexual favours.
 Leanne comes up with the idea of drugging James in order to have more time to explore and play in France on their own, only for this to backfire and end in James's death.
 The two women manage to make it appear as though James died of natural causes and Leanne goes back to England while Judith remains in France.
 Using money she took from James's wallet, Judith travels throughout Europe and seduces various men, giving the impression that she had a wealthier and more cultured background than she actually possesses.
 Eventually Judith comes across the same Stubbs painting and realizes that the forgery's appearance at the auction house was part of a larger scam to sell the painting for millions of dollars to Alonso Moncado, a vicious mafioso who specializes in forged paintings.
 She manages to trick the seller, Cameron Fitzpatrick, into going to a secluded location with her, where she murders him in order to gain access to his personal effects, which tell her when and where the sale will occur.
 Judith then goes in his place to a meeting point in Italy, passing herself off as his assistant and manages to sell the painting and quickly transfer the funds into a private account she had set up earlier.